frankkoornstra/elastic-apm-agent/README.md

 ## Usage

 Elastic did a really great job integrating seamlessly with lots of languages and frameworks.
 This library hopes to provide that same service to the PHP community.
-You can either choose to use the building blocks provided by the library in a do-it-yourself solution or use the higher level components, like the middleware.
+You can either choose to use the building blocks provided by the library in a do-it-yourself solution or use the higher level convenience components, like the middleware.

 ### DIY